khursani8/anaconder/README.md

 Uncomment environment field and add your new environment variable

 ### open port
-Add new port number under EXPOSE field
+Add new port number under 'expose' field